SpaghettiCodeMasterThe/Editor_Scene_Reload/README.md

-# Scene_Reload
+# Editor_Scene_Reload
-Tool for godot to help you reload your scene.
+Add a button on the top-right to help you reload your current scene.